watusi/jquery-mobile-iscrollview/README.md

 ####preventTouchHover

 If `true`, prevent hover in scroller on touch devices.
-This is an experimental feature.

 If this is `false`, you will get "piano keyboard" effect if using jQuery Mobile 1.0 or 1.0.1 when scrolling due to mouseover events, which is both time-consuming and distracting.
-(This is fixed in jQuery Mobile 1.1).
-If this is `true`, the piano-keyboard effect may be either partially or completely eliminated, depending on browser, or it may fail miserably.
-For example on iOS with Mobile Safari, the piano keyboard effect is eliminated.
-But on iOS native apps using a UIWebView, some hovers will get through, and you can get "stuck" hovers.
+If this is `true`, the widget will prevent the piano-keyboard effect.

 This really is a jQuery Mobile problem with listviews, and is solved in jQuery Mobile 1.1.

 One negative is that with the current implementation, you will never get a "hover" visual effect within a scroller on touch devices, even when not scrolling.
 But you still will on desktop browser with mouse, and you will still get "down" effect when a link is selected.
+However, it probably isn't desirable to get hover in a listview, because it is distracting.

-Default: `false`
+Default: `true` for jQuery Mobile < 1.1, `false` for jQuery Mobile >= 1.1

 ####bindIscrollUsingJqueryEvents